macro-inc/electron-libreoffice/README.md

-## What is this?
+# Macro Open Source Project: Electron-LibreOffice

-This project embeds LibreOfficeKit into Electron as a Blink WebPlugin
+This is a public project that forks Electron to embed LibreOffice directly as an HTML element with a TypeScript API.

 ## Setup